100+ datasets found

 Context

-The dataset presents median income data over a decade or more for males and females categorized by Total, Full-Time Year-Round (FT), and Part-Time (PT) employment in Wilber.
+The dataset presents median income data over a decade or more for males and females categorized by Total, Full-Time Year-Round (FT), and Part-Time (PT) employment in Wabash.
 It showcases annual income, providing insights into gender-specific income distributions and the disparities between full-time and part-time work.
 The dataset can be utilized to gain insights into gender-based pay disparity trends and explore the variations in income for male and female individuals.

 Key observations: Insights from 2023

 Surprisingly, the gender pay gap percentage was higher across all roles, including non-full-time employment, for women compared to men.
-This suggests that full-time employment offers a more equitable income scenario for women compared to other employment patterns in Wilber.
+This suggests that full-time employment offers a more equitable income scenario for women compared to other employment patterns in Wabash.

 Content